sn0wfree/personal_stringpic_demo/README.md

 	- sometime i may add more information follwoing veriong number for .py file,like add fortxt or forcsv.

 ## 2.files
-- you may found a lot of txt files and csv or xlsx files, that may somedata what data i have collected until 4 July 2016.
+- you may find a lot of txt files and csv or xlsx files, that are some data what i have collected until 4 July 2016.
-- i will clean up those useless files when i finish my dissertation finally
+-PS: i will clean up those useless files when i finish my dissertation finally

 ## 3. codes
-- i use python 2.7 code
+- i use python 2.7 to code
-- and when you run the code, you may find some number or path ask for, you should type full path into two parts.
+- and when you run the code, you may find some number or path be required type in, you should type full path into two parts.
 - one is public path for what dir/folder you want save the data. the dir/folder must include 4 csv files and one txt file.(those must be named as follow)